Healthcare Professionals in North Carolina

 Talk to a licensed therapist who understands healthcare

-You should talk to a licensed therapist who understands the demands of healthcare.
 For over seven years, I worked in an integrated healthcare setting, providing mental health in both the inpatient and outpatient setting.
 During that time, I often provided emotional support to health providers who consulted me on difficult cases.
-By working in a multidisciplinary healthcare team, I’m familiar with the workplace demands of various specialities.
-I’ve also personally experienced the ongoing stress of working in a hospital setting, with the ongoing pressure to work with more clients, feeling behind on notes, and no time for fun outside of work.
+By working in a multidisciplinary healthcare team, I’m familiar with the workplace demands of various specialties.
+I’ve also personally experienced the ongoing stress of working in a hospital setting and understand the ongoing pressure to work with more clients, feeling behind on notes, and feeling as if there is no time for fun outside of work.
 Working with someone who understands these challenges can make it easier to process.

 In my clinical work, I’ve worked with the following healthcare workers: